Last updated: December 2025

 - Insurance coverage for educational activities

-- Building facilities, accessibility, heating, lighting or maintenance issues
+- Building facilities, accessibility features, heating, lighting or maintenance issues

-- Car park conditions, charges, time restrictions or parking enforcement
+- Car parking facilities, charges, time restrictions or parking enforcement

-- Access to the building outside of booked session times
+- Access to buildings outside of booked session times

-- Venue-related health and safety matters beyond the course content
+- Venue-specific health and safety matters beyond the course content

-- Personal property left in venue or car park areas
+- Personal property security within venue premises or car park areas

-- Any issues requiring venue management when no staff are present
+- Issues requiring venue management intervention when no venue staff are present

 Accessibility